Rembus

 Broker

-A startup script could be useful and the following caronte script suffice:
+A startup script could be useful and the following broker script will do:

 ##!/bin/bash